 - Terrestrial and Aquatic Studies

 - Habitat Enhancement/Mitigation Studies

-Avian scavenger trapping, banding, and tissue sampling with multiple project partners to assess the health and contaminant levels of Bald Eagles, Common Ravens, and Turkey Vultures that feed on beached marine mammal carcasses along the Washington and Oregon coasts, Coastal Raptors, Marine Mammal Stranding Network, and US Fish and Wildlife Service.
+Avian scavenger trapping, banding, and tissue sampling with multiple project partners to assess the health and contaminant levels of Bald Eagles, Common Ravens, and Turkey Vultures that feed on beached marine mammal carcasses along the Washington and Oregon coasts, Coastal Raptors, Oregon Zoo, Marine Mammal Stranding Network, and US Fish and Wildlife Service.

 Habitat field inventory, suitability and prediction models for the Humboldt Pine Martin, Pacific Fisher, Northern Spotted Owl and Marbled Murrelet, and potential reintroduction of California Condor along the Klamath River in Northern California, Western Rivers Conservancy and Yurok Tribe.